Tropical storms and hurricanes have hit U.S. shores with unparalleled frequency since 2020

 However, researchers have uncovered three clear connections between hurricane behavior and climate change.

 First, Camargo said, there is a higher proportion of intense storms.
-While the number of total storms per season doesn’t appear to be increasing due to global warming, a greater percentage of storms are strengthening into powerful hurricanes.
+While the number of total storms per season does not appear to be increasing due to global warming, a greater percentage of storms are strengthening into powerful hurricanes.
 The intensification can be partly attributed to rising ocean temperatures, which fuel hurricanes.

 Such intensification is particularly dangerous if it occurs quickly and leads to landfall, leaving coastal communities less time to prepare for a high-end storm.